hbrmn/hbrmn.github.io/_posts/2026-02-15-ssNake-Czjzek-fitting-draft.md

   - quadrupolar NMR
   - Czjzek
 ---

+**Working draft:** The example dataset, screenshots, and final fit parameters are still being prepared.
+The workflow below has not yet been validated here against a specific ssNake release.

 Quadrupolar NMR spectra of glasses and other disordered solids often cannot be described by a single set of quadrupolar parameters.
 Instead, the local environment varies from one nucleus to another, producing distributions of the quadrupolar coupling constant, $C_Q$, and the asymmetry parameter, $\eta_Q$.
 In this tutorial, I will show how such spectra can be fitted in [ssNake](https://gitlab.science.ru.nl/mrrc/nmrzoo/ssnake) using the Czjzek model.